 A significant part of social life in Laos is concerned with maintaining 'face' – the shared respect and harmony between people.
 Avoiding conflict and understanding your place in terms of seniority and hierarchy is essential for preserving face.

-Physical contact is not usual between people of the same gender, and men and women rarely show affection in public.
+Physical contact, like handshakes or hugs, is not usual between people of the same gender, and couples rarely show affection in public.
 When visiting a Lao house or temple, it's a good idea to wear modest clothing that covers your shoulders and knees.

 Are you an expat living in Laos?